A generalized e-value feature detection method with FDR control at multiple resolutions: Examples for SFEFP

-We now expand the data-splitting framework to address the problem of group detection.
+We now expand the data splitting framework to address the problem of group detection.
 To avoid introducing additional symbols, we focus on any fixed $m\in \{2,\dots,M\}$.
-For hypothesis $H_{g}^{(m)}$, the test statistic $T_{g}^{(m)}$ is contructed as
+For hypothesis $H_{g}^{(m)}$, the test statistic $T_{g}^{(m)}$ is constructed as

 \begin{lemma} Under Assumption~\ref*{assumption1}, regardless of the data-splitting procedure, we have

 \end{lemma}